CONDUCT OF EXAMINATIONS:

 (2) 50 in case of female (regular)

-Notwithstanding anything to the contrary in these rules, the Chairman shall have the power to constitute a place as a centre of examination under special circumstances on such terms as may be determined by him.
+Notwithstanding anything to the contrary in these rules, the Chairperson shall have the power to constitute a place as a centre of examination under special circumstances on such terms as may be determined by him.

 Rule No. 7.5.